Revnoplex/ayt-api/README.md

 An Asynchronous, Object oriented python library for the YouTube api

 ## What makes ayt-api different?
-The diffrence with this library and other libraries is that it uses asynchronous api calls and responces are formatted as object oriented data.
+The difference with this library and other libraries is that it uses asynchronous api calls and responses are formatted as object-oriented data.

 The library is also designed towards being used in discord bots, particularly ones using the discord.py library and forks of it